terrorizer1980/docker-compose-aws-ecscli-demo/docs/advanced-10M/README.md

 ### Autoscale services

+After the system is running to capacity, autoscaling may be configured.

+How to tell if system is running to capacity:

+1. The AWS Aurora PostgreSQL Serverless database has a **Write IOPS** rate of 500K/second or more.
+1. The fleet of stream-loaders have a **CPUUtilization** of over 50%.

 #### Autoscale Stream loader service

 The stream loader service reads messages from AWS SQS and inserts them into the Senzing Model.